Winstanley (film): Cast

-Filming

-Great efforts were made to produce a film of high historical accuracy.
+Production

 Armour used was real armour from the 1640s, borrowed from the Tower of London.
 Real-life activist Sid Rawle played a Ranter (i.e. a member of one or other of several English Revolution-period anarchist-type groups).

+Reception

+In The Monthly Film Bulletin Tom Milne wrote: "What makes the film difficult (apparently) is its elliptical approach to narrative, with cause and effect implied rather than stated, so that despite all the action and reaction, the overall impression is a sense of total stasis in which the precise historical moment for Utopia is allowed to pass."

+Home media

 The film was reissued on DVD and Blu-ray in 2009 by the British Film Institute (BFI), which had funded the original project.